 Tools and Materials Needed to Make Simple Bends in Sheet Acrylic and Plastic

 To Bend Sheet Plastic and Acrylic You Will Need:

-- Heat Source - Small projects with bends that are close together will need a narrow heat source which can be easily aimed at small areas.
+- Heat Source - Small projects with bends that are close together will need upon heat source which can be easily aimed at small areas.
 The two best tools for this are a small butane torch, the type used in the kitchen work well, or you can also use an embossing heat tool, used by card makers and scrapbookers to melt and apply embossing powders.
 For larger projects, it is possible to use a heat gun, of the type used by airplane modelers to apply... shrink plastic coatings, or a paint stripping heat gun or regular propane torch.
 Hair dryers will not achieve the level of heat required for anything more than very thin sheet acrylic and will move too much air to be of much use working with thin materials.

-- Scrap wood - you need a straight-edged piece of wood for your jig, we suggest something at least 1/8 inch thick and wide enough for your clamps.
+- Scrap wood - You need a straight-edged piece of wood for your jig; we suggest something at least 1/8 inch thick and wide enough for your clamps.
 You will also need spacers the same thickness or slightly thinner than the plastic you need to clamp, to keep your stripwood jig even with the top of the plastic you will be bending.
 You also need a heatproof work surface or scrap of MDF or plywood to act as a work surface you can clamp your bending jig to.